GPJAlameda/devart-template/project_summary.md

 Why don't to take something that I'm not happy with and try to improve it?

 I have done tons of things that fulfil these requirements.
-But I choose to develop something that can help my mother's online business look better, that would help with my web design business and will make that I learn something new that I put on hold for weeks.
+But I choose to develop something that can help my mother's online shop looks better, that would help with my web design business and will make that I learn something new that I put on hold for weeks.
 I feel more motivated, here we go!

+PS. for the curious people, here is the link to my [Mom's Shop](http://es.dawanda.com/shop/rafaelalameda?partnerid=ShopCreated&utm_source=ShopCreated&utm_medium=E-Mail&utm_campaign=ShopCreated&mail_tracking=_mail-es-shop_created-2014-02-11134 "Mom's Shop")

+PSS.
+I know, I know, still needs some work to be done, ok, stay tuned.

 ## Author